US, allies accuse China of global cyber hacking campaign

 The United States in recent months has focused heavy attention on Russia in accusing Russian cyberhackers of a string of ransomware attacks in the United States.

-In Monday's announcement, U.S. officials plan to formally blame the Chinese government "with high confidence" for the hack that hit businesses and government agencies in the United States using a Microsoft email service.
+In Monday's announcement, U.S. officials formally blamed the Chinese government "with high confidence" for the hack that hit businesses and government agencies in the United States using a Microsoft email service.
 Microsoft has already accused China of responsibility.

 The operation specifically exploited weaknesses in Microsoft’s exchange program, a common email software.
 Cybersecurity experts were shaken by the scale and volume of the incident, totaling thousands of potential U.S. victims.